Pursuit Force

-Pursuit Force is an action game developed by Bigbig Studios and published by Sony Computer Entertainment for the PlayStation Portable in 2005.
-The game places the player in the role of a police agent who is a member of the titular elite law enforcement agency that specialises in direct armed encounters with adversaries, whether it be on foot or on the bonnet of a speeding car.
+Pursuit Force is a 2005 vehicular combat and third-person shooter video game developed by Bigbig Studios and published by Sony Computer Entertainment for the PlayStation Portable.
+The game places the player in the role of a police agent who is a member of the titular elite law enforcement agency that specialises in direct armed encounters with adversaries, whether it be on foot or on the hood of a speeding car.
 The player has to try to seize cars and motorbikes while engaging in high-speed chases and gun battles against heavily armed gangs.

-A sequel titled Pursuit Force: Extreme Justice was released in 2007.
+Pursuit Force was released in the PAL region in November 2005 and in North America in March 2006.
+The game received positive reviews from critics.
+A sequel, Pursuit Force: Extreme Justice, was released for the PlayStation Portable in 2007.
+In May 2023, the original Pursuit Force was released for PlayStation 4 and PlayStation 5 as part of the Classics Catalogue.

 Gameplay

 There are a total of 30 missions, six per gang, involving fighting enemies on foot, in a speedboat and a car/motorcycle chases, or in a helicopter while manning a minigun.
 The player character can leap into enemy vehicles and commandeer them after shooting their occupants.
 The player can earn different ranks which unlock different content while completing missions will unlock new ranks which will unlock new gang missions and different abilities to help make the game easier, such as regenerating health.

 The game also includes a race mode with several different courses and scenarios and a time trial mode, setting the player across all the games' tracks.
 These two modes are completely independent of each other and will not help nor hinder the gameplay of the other game modes.
 There is also a wide variety of unlockable content such as pictures and videos to access.
 The amount of content to unlock, however, is completely dependent on the scores in the career mode.